Vasiliy Lomachenko: Lomachenko vs. Russell Jr.

 The WBO title remained vacant due to Salido not making weight.
-On 20 March 2014 the WBO contacted Golden Boy Promotions and Top Rank to make them aware that they had 30 days to negotiate a fight between Lomachenko and Gary Russell Jr. (24-0, 14 KO) for the vacant WBO featherweight title.
+On 20 March 2014 the WBO contacted Golden Boy Promotions and Top Rank to make them aware that they had 30 days to negotiate a fight between Lomachenko and Gary Russell Jr. (24–0, 14 KO) for the vacant WBO featherweight title.
 In an interview, WBO President Paco Valcarcel said that the fight should take place no later than July 2014.
 Purse bids were scheduled which Golden Boy won with a bid of $1,052,500, while Top Rank bid $1,050,000.
 Lomachenko was entitled to $631,350 (60%) and Russell Jr. was entitled to $420,900 (40%).
 Golden Boy CEO Richard Schaefer challenged Lomachenko's residency.
 According to the WBO, "If the fight is held in the country of origin, residence or nationality of one of the contenders, the resident contestant shall receive 40 percent and his opponent shall receive 60 percent off the total purse offered."
 Schaefer claimed Lomachenko resided in Marina del Rey, California.
 It was later ascertained that Lomachenko had rented a home in California to live in while training, while Ukraine remained his permanent residence.

 The fight took place on 21 June at the StubHub Center in Carson, California.
 Lomachenko defeated Russell Jr. via twelve-round majority decision to win the vacant WBO featherweight title.
-Judge Lisa Giampa scored the fight a 114–114 draw, but judges Max DeLuca and Pat Russell scored the fight 116–112 in favour of Lomachenko.
+Judge Lisa Giampa scored the fight a 114–114 draw, but judges Max DeLuca and Pat Russell scored the fight 116–112 in favor of Lomachenko.
 Lomachenko used his power and swift skills to maintain control of the fight until the final bell.
 Lomachenko began to hurt Russell Jr. more in the later rounds with power shots.
 Russell Jr. landed only 10% of his punches thrown, with a lot of combinations being missed or blocked.
 Lomachenko landed 183 of 597 punches thrown (31%) and Russell Jr. landed 83 of his 806 thrown.
 With this victory, Lomachenko joined Saensak Muangsurin as the only other boxer to have won a world title in the quickest amount of time since turning professional, accomplishing the feat in just his third professional bout.
 The fight averaged 578,000 viewers.